saragracebiddle/personalBlog/content/post/2023-12-08-data-analysis-as-an-r-package-the-how/index.md

 #### Project Goals

-This post is geared specifically towards creating a package that demonstrates your data analysis process and communicates the results of said data analysis.
+This post is geared specifically towards creating a package that demonstrates your data analysis process and communicates the results of this data analysis.
 The package will include data that goes along with the analysis.
 The package is not intended to create robust data analysis tools for others to use.

 If you are interested in creating a package that helps others conduct similar analyses to yours, this may not be the post for you.